astronomer/docs/learn/airflow-setup-teardown.md

 ## Setup/Teardown concept

 In Airflow any task can be designated as a setup or a teardown task, irrespective of the operator used or the action performed by the task.
-It is on you to decide which tasks are setup tasks and which are teardown tasks.
+You can freely decide which tasks are setup tasks and which are teardown tasks.

 You can turn any existing tasks into setup and teardown tasks and define relationships between them, e.g. define which setup and teardown tasks should be connected.
 If you are using the `@task` decorator you can use either the [.as_setup() and .as_teardown() methods](#setup-and-teardown-methods) or the [`@setup()` and `@teardown()` decorators](#setup-and-teardown-decorators).
 For traditional operators use the [`.as_setup()` and `.as_teardown()` methods](#setup-and-teardown-methods).

-Tasks that run after a setup task and before the associated teardown tasks are considered to be in _scope_ of this specific setup / teardown pair.
+Tasks that run after a (set of) setup task(s) and before the associated teardown task(s) are considered to be in _scope_ of this specific setup / teardown grouping.
 Usually these tasks will use the resources set up by the setup task which the teardown task will dismantle.

 ### Regular DAG vs using Setup/Teardown